-Ilex pubescens is an evergreen shrub that can grow up to 3.50 metres tall.
+Ilex pubescens is an evergreen shrub or a small tree that can grow around 3 - 8 metres tall.

 Evergreen broad-leaf forests, forest margins, shrubby areas, streamsides and roadsides at elevations of 100 - 1000 metres[